inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 A bachelor is a selfish, unserving guy who has cheated some woman out of a divorce.
 		-- Don Quinn
-Isn't it conceivable to you that an intelligent person could harbor two opposing ias in his mind?
+Isn't it conceivable to  that an intelligent person could harbor two opposing ias in his mind?
 		-- Adlai Stevenson, to reporters
 Congratulations  in orr for Tom Reid.